opencv/opencv/modules/video/doc/common_interfaces_tracker_feature_set.rst

 TrackerFeatureHAAR : TrackerFeature
 -----------------------------------

-TrackerFeature based on HAAR features, used by MIL [MIL]_ TrackerMIL and many others algorithms
+TrackerFeature based on HAAR features, used by TrackerMIL and many others algorithms

 .. ocv:class:: TrackerFeatureHAAR